ds300/redux-mobx-connect/README.md

 )
 ```

+## Usage

+`Provider` takes a single prop, `store` which should be the redux store.
+Wrap your app in this, just like for react-redux.

 `connect` takes a function which is passed a reactive store object, and can return either a stateless functional component or a es6 component class.
 So you write your connected components just like your
 regular compoents, except wrapped in a lexical context where they have access to your redux store.